 About an hour’s drive from Split, Krka National Park is a large protected area around the main river, with verdant hills full of hiking trails with excellent opportunities to spot wildlife.
 At the main waterfalls, known as Skradinski Buk, you can take a swim or just enjoy the view.

 A boat trip is an excellent way to explore the park, with an old monastery on the tiny island of Visovac.
 And there’s also Roski Slap, another series of waterfalls with 12 cascades spread along a length of 450 metres.

 To get there and make the most of a visit, this excellent tour from Split will get you to all the highlights, or there are some other great options here:

-One of the best day trips from Split that you can do is to Trogir, another World Heritage Site about 30 minutes’ drive away.
+One of the best day trips from Split that you can do is to Trogir, another World Heritage Site about a 30-minute drive away.
 This historic city seems small – contained on a small island just 20 metres off the coast – but it has been an extremely important centre over the millennia.

 It was founded by Greek settlers in the 3rd century BC and surrounded by large fortified walls.
 During Roman times, it was extended and then in the Middle Ages it became a significant outpost for several empires, including the Byzantines, Venetians, and Hungarians.

 All this has left it as the best-preserved medieval town on the eastern coast of the Adriatic, with churches, palaces, castles, and dozens of other important Romanesque and Gothic buildings.

 It may not take long to walk the streets, but there are lots of things to do in Trogir, so you can easily spend all day exploring the landmarks here.

 The small town of Omis, just 30 minutes down the coast from Split, shows you a different side of this part of the Croatian coast.
 Once a base for pirates in the 13th and 14th centuries, it’s now a quaint little port.